unicorn-84/rel-time-format/README.md

 # 🕰️ rel-time-format

-JavaScript library for human-friendly relative time and date formatting.
+JavaScript library for human-friendly relative time formatting.

 This is a simple wrapper for [Intl.RelativeTimeFormat](https://tc39.es/ecma402/#relativetimeformat-objects).